NOTE: PLEASE SEE OUR COMMUNITY CRITERIA TAB BELOW TO SCORE YOUR POINTS. THERE IS A MINIMUM SCORE REQUIRED TO BE ELIGIBLE.

 Once a candidate is deemed to be eligible based on criteria outlined in the Applicants section above, The Community Recommendation Committee will assess candidates based on the prioritization factors below.
 Please refer to Who can apply prior to evaluating your Community Criteria points.
 Include a document of what points you are claiming and proof of those points when you are applying to the pilot.

 The candidate or, if applicable, the candidate’s spouse/common-law partner has an existing personal connection to a permanent resident of Canada or a Canadian citizen who has been living in the West Kootenay region for a minimum of 1 year.
-The connection will need to provide written confirmation of their intent to assist the candidate with settling in to the West Kootenay.
-The connection must be currently living in the West Kootenay.
-All connections must live in separate households
+The connection will need to provide written confirmation of their intent to assist the candidate with settling into the West Kootenay.
+(Unless the connection is a dependant) The connection must be currently living in the West Kootenay.

 |a.
 Close family connection|

-Parents, siblings, or children of candidate or spouse/common-law partner of candidate.
-Each individual confirmed connection receives points.
+Parent, sibling, or child of candidate or spouse/common-law partner of candidate.
+Each individual confirmed connection receives 4 points.

 (maximum 2 connections; maximum 8 points)

 Must be 22 years or older.
-Friends must have no relation through blood, adoption or marriage.
+Friends must have no relation through blood, adoption, marriage or be your employer.

 (maximum 1 connection; maximum 2 points)